Skip to Content

 10. Simplify your evenings

-Create an evening routine that really supports you.
-Do a few little things to prepare for the next day so you’re not rushing around in the morning.
-Then focus on yourself and unwinding from today.
-Choose activities that relax and calm you so you’re more ready for a peaceful night’s sleep.
-Check out this post on how to create a simple evening routine that works for you, or how to make your bedroom into a sanctuary!
+A consistent evening routine supports us to relax from the day and get ready for bed.
+Here are some tips on how to create a simple evening routine that works for you, or how to make your bedroom into a sanctuary!

 11. Simplify your mornings